arnoudbuzing/wolfram-vim/README.md

 and then copy `syntax/wl.vim` to `~/.vim/syntax/wl.vim` (or `$HOME/vimfiles/syntax/wl.vim` on Windows)

-Enable in VIM
+Enable in Vim

 ```
 set syntax=wl
 ```

-Enable automatically when VIM is started, add the following to `~/.vimrc`:
+Enable automatically when Vim is started, add the following to `~/.vimrc`:

 ```
 autocmd BufNewFile,BufRead *.wl set syntax=wl